Micbran/ttrpg-resources/content/docs/mythras/scenarios/notes.md

   - Morwyn (F)
   - Efa (M)

+- Tattoo looks like a skull surrounded by green flames.
+Like one of those shitty edgy ones.
 - 'Infiltration' Group
   - Callach Se, Annaleise, Efa, Carius
   - Hide their tattoo, Callach Se doesn't have one.